trwbox/trwbox.github.io/_pages/resume.md

 - Interaction and greeting of customers coming into the store
 - Time management skills to get all needed work done before close
 - Think and design new eye-pleasing layouts on the fly as items run out
-- Continue to courtesy as needed

-<p style="font-size: .9em; margin: 0;"><em>Courtesy</em>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<strong>August 2018 - December 2018</strong></p>
-- Prolonged conversations with customers as groceries are brought out to their vehicle
-- Quickly finished tasks like stacking groceries to not leave a customer waiting
--  Worked with other courtesies to stock shelves in between customers being taken out

 ## Skills {{underline}}